What is Expungement?

 - Include any other additional documentation that you would like the Board to consider when evaluating your application, such as certificates, resumes, or work evaluations.

 - Write a personal statement to the board.
 This is not required, but it is suggested.
 Make sure to include accountability for the crime and demonstrate that you understand the effects the crime had on the victim and society.
-Include all of your positive accomplishments since your last conviction such as educational achievements, employment, marriage or children, community involvement, charitable services or donations, and law-abiding behavior.
+Include all of your positive accomplishments since your last conviction, such as educational achievements, employment, marriage or children, community involvement, charitable services or donations, and law-abiding behavior.

 - Make a copy of the completed application and supporting documentation for your records.